 Tools#

 SiliconCompiler execution depends on implementing adapter code (“drivers”) for each tool which gets called in a flowgraph.
 Tools are referenced as named modules by the flowgraph, and searched using the find_files() method.
-A complete set of supported tools can be found in Pre-Defined Tools.
+A complete set of supported tools can be found in tools.

 Each tool can support multiple “tasks”.
 Each node in the flowgraph is associated with both a tool and a task.
 Shared configurations such as the tool’s minimum version number go in the tool modules, and task-specific settings go in the task modules.